OpShin/opshin-pioneer-program/README.md

   - `src/week02/homework/homework2.py`
   - You can test your solution with:
   - `pytest src/week02/tests/test_homework.py`
-  - The solutions are availble at:
+  - The solutions are available at:
   - `src/week02/homework/homework1_solved.py`
   - `src/week02/homework/homework2_solved.py`